Hitobashira: Matsue Ohashi Bridge

 The Matsue Ohashi Bridge according to legend used a human sacrifice in its construction.
 The nearby park is named Gensuke in honour of the human sacrifice along with a memorial dedicated to the victims who died during the bridge's construction.

 When Horio Yoshiharu, the great general who became daimyō of Izumo in the Keichō era, first undertook to put a bridge over the mouth of this river, the builders laboured in vain; for there appeared to be no solid bottom for the pillars of the bridge to rest upon.
 Millions of great stones were cast into the river to no purpose, for the work constructed by day was swept away or swallowed up by night.
 Nevertheless, at last the bridge was built, but the pillars began to sink soon after it was finished; then a flood carried half of it away and as often as it was repaired so often it was wrecked.
 It was then decided that a human sacrifice would be made to appease the vexed spirits of the flood.
 It was determined that the first man who should cross the bridge wearing a hakama without a machi (a stiff piece of material to keep the folds of the garment perpendicular and neat-looking) should be put under the bridge.
 A man named Gensuke, who lived on Saikamachi street, passed over the bridge without a machi in his hakama and was taken to be sacrificed.
 Gensuke was buried alive in the river-bed below the place of the middle pillar, where the current is most treacherous, and thereafter the bridge remained immovable for three hundred years.
 The middle-most pillar of the bridge was for three hundred years called by his name: "Gensuke-bashira".
-Some believe the name Gensuke was not the name of a man but the name of an era, corrupted by local dialect.
+Some believe the name Gensuke was not the name of a man but the name of an era, in the local dialect.
 The legend is so profoundly believed, that when the new bridge was built in 1891, many local rural residents were afraid to come to town due to rumors that a new victim was needed, and would be chosen from among them.

 It is said this event occurred in 1608.